CRAM 2015 FAQ

 What if I’m flying?
 How do I get to and from the airport?

-We will pick you up at the Indianapolis or Fort Wayne airports only on Saturday, June 15 between 9:00 am and 12:00 pm.
+We will pick you up at the Indianapolis or Fort Wayne airports only on Saturday, June 13 between 9:00 am and 12:00 pm.
 Your flight must plan to arrive between these times in order to be picked up.
-We will make return trips to the airports before 10:00 am on Saturday, July 6.
+Return flights must have a departure time of no earlier than 5:00pm on Thursday, July 2 and no later than 10:00am on Friday, July 3.
 To register for this service, fill out the Airport Shuttle Request Form.

 What should I bring to CRAM?

-- Shower caddy and flip flops (for community bathrooms)
+- Toiletries, shower caddy, and flip flops (for community bathrooms)

 - Casual clothes